decipher2k/Secuvox/README.md

 To solve this, you can select specifically which profiling features you want to block per webpage.<br><br>
 Second of all, social media can't be blocked.
 That's due to the nature of it being relying on endless scrolling.
 As soon as a page relies on endless scrolling, it is dependant of monitoring scroll behaviour.<br>
 Thus, the blocking features are disabled for most social media pages.<br><br>
 And finally, it is not possible to log in to webpages.
-Log ins would break privacy, so they are not possible.<br>
+Logins would break privacy, so they are not possible.<br>
 <br>
 <b><font size="4">FAQ:</font></b><br>
 =============================================<br>